Chat with us, powered by LiveChat

 • Industry Training: Yes (minimum 600 hours)

-• FEE-Help: Yes (DFEE)
+• FEE-HELP: Yes (DFEE)

-• Study Mode: On-campus & online, subject to availability**
+• Study Mode: On-campus

 • Start: Main Intakes: February, May, August | Mid-Term Intakes: March, June, October & December

-• Indicative Student Enrolments: 19 in 2022
+• Indicative Student Enrolments: <5 in 2024

 International Tourism is booming, fuelled by globalisation and the relative ease of travel

 At ICMS we train you to be a leader in your chosen industry.
 When you graduate with an ICMS Bachelor of Business (International Tourism) you will have transferable skills, industry experience, and in-depth knowledge of international tourism principles in practice.
+Graduates may find employment in tourism businesses, government agencies, destination management organisations, travel technology companies, and international tourism bodies.

-You could be working as a:
+You could be working in roles such as:

-• Resort Manager
+• Resort and hotel operations

-• Tourism Bureau Manager
+• Tourism product development

 • Recommended